Documentation

 • No Filesystem Access: Wasm nodes cannot read or write any files on the host server (throws fs.ErrNotExist).

-• No Environment Variables: Wasm nodes are completely blinded from the host server's process.env, preventing credentials theft.
+• No Environment Variables: Wasm nodes are entirely isolated from the host server's process.env, preventing credential theft.

-• No Network Sockets: HTTP requests, TCP ports, and socket listeners are stripped out.
-Nodes can only execute pure computing math and standard data transformations.
+• No Network Sockets: HTTP requests, TCP ports, and socket listeners are strictly prohibited.
+Nodes can only execute pure computational math and standard data transformations.

 • Memory Bounding: The engine automatically hard-limits Wasm execution memory to 32MB (512 Pages), neutralizing memory exhaustion attacks.